theune32/RSEN/notes_no_vm.md

   Solution described [here](https://bitbucket.org/osrf/gazebo/issues/2607/error-restcc-205-during-startup-gazebo)
 - Gazebo bug/missing functionality:
     Interesting find, you cannot edit existing/saved buildings.
 Some aspects are changeable but not much.
+- Multiple errors having to do with controllers not being able to be found.
+    In the end I ended up installing/updating some ros melodic packages:
+    ```sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers ros-melodic-joint-state-controllers```